itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

     FIRST_EMULATOR(hello_world, None).run()

-I suggest you check the folder ``Emulators``, where there are a handful of examples already created.
+I suggest you check the folder ``Emulators/Bundled``, where there are a handful of examples already created.
 In case you add a new file, you will also need to modify the ``ONABOBFE4P_CLI.py`` to add it to the emulators by adding it to the dictionary with some name of your choice.